raviteja936/auto-ml-pytorch/README.md

 1. Add Recurrent and Conv Nets
 2. Neural architecture search for automated hyperparameter tuning
 3. Utils for saving and loading preprocessed data and models
 4. Performance tracking using Tensorboard
+5. Exploratory data analysis

 ## Training